jpang32/assembly/README.md

 After learning some material about how CPU architecture, I understand some of the context for using "lea rsi, [rel message]". [rel message] is meant to get the address of the message *relative* to the instruction pointer, since macOS binaries use position-independent code (PCI), which expects addresses to be relative to wherever the IP is.

 What I noticed is that changing "lea rsi, [rel message]" to "mov rsi, [rel message]" allows the program to compile and run, but nothing is printed out.
 I will have to do more research as to why that is later.

+## 07/21/2024
+LEA will move operands (which should represent addresses) to the specified register *without* dereferencing the address.
+MOV will attempt to dereference the address.

+So when using "mov rsi, [rel message]", we were storing the data referenced by message's address in RSI, which is not what is required by the WRITE syscall's specification.
+This resulted in a blank message, either because the data at that faulty memory location was blank or junk that wasn't able to be printed out correctly.